 - Must not be serving a sentence for a felony conviction (including probation or on parole).
 If previously convicted of a felony, the person’s citizenship rights must be restored.
 Citizenship and voting rights are automatically restored upon completion of the sentence.
 No special document is required to be shown; however, you must re-register after your voting rights have been restored.

 - Must rescind any previous registration in another county or state.

 The Registration Books close 25 days before an election.
 If the registration form is not received (or postmarked) by the deadline, you may not vote on election day.
 No party changes can be made after books close.

 However, you may still register and vote at One-Stop Early Voting.

 If you fail to register by 25 days before the election (when the books close), you may still register and vote at a One-Stop early voting location.
 One-Stop voting ends 1pm the Saturday before each election.
 New registrants will be required to show proof of residency when you register and vote at a one-stop.

 Note: if you are previously registered in the county, you may NOT change your party affiliation after books close.

 No, only the voter may sign his or her voter registration application.
 You are not permitted to sign the form for your spouse, child, or parent—not even if you have power of attorney for the person.

 Yes.
-North Carolina currently recognizes four political parties: Democratic, Republican, Libertarian, and Green.
+North Carolina currently recognizes the following political parties: Democratic, Republican, Libertarian, Green and Constituion.
 If you are registered as “Unaffiliated” you may choose a party's ballot to vote during a partisan primary.
 Your party affiliation has no bearing on General or Municipal elections, only during Partisan Primaries (and their runoffs) does it come into play.

 Note: If there is a Primary runoff, you may only vote the same party’s ballot you chose in the first election.
 If you did not vote in the first primary, you may choose from the available parties during the runoff.